kiwix/kiwix-tools/docs/kiwix-serve.rst

   $ curl 'http://localhost:8080/catalog/v2/entries?lang=ita&start=100&count=50'

   # List only books with category of 'wikipedia' AND containing the word
-  # 'science' in the title or description
+  # 'science' in the title or description.
+Return only the first 10 results.
   $ curl 'http://localhost:8080/catalog/v2/entries?q=science&category=wikipedia'

 ``/catalog/v2/entry/ZIMID``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^